-A photograph is required for each sighting entered into Canberra Nature Map.
+If a Gang -Gang is observed you will be asked to take a photograph and add this photo into Canberra Nature Map.
 The location and date is striped from the image preferences.
 Once logged on click ‘Add a sighting’ on the top banner then on the dropdown box click on ‘Add a sighting’.
 Transfer your image, enter the abundance then select ‘Bird’ then ‘Parrot’ then ‘Callocephalon fimbriatum (Gang-gang Cockatoo)’, then supply the requested additional information.

 If your camera or smart phone is not GPS enabled or you don’t own one of these devices, please contact Michael.Mulvaney@act.gov.au and he will set you up so that you are able to add data.